“Can I have a phone?”

-Truth be told, there’s no “right” age to give your kids a phone — every child is different and every parent will have their own opinion on the matter — but there are some key things to consider and a few actions you can take to determine whether or not your kid is ready for the responsibility.
+But when should a kid get a phone?
+Truth be told, there’s no “right” age to give your kids their first cell phone — every child is different and every parent will have their own opinion on the matter — but there are some key things to consider and a few actions you can take to determine whether or not your kid is ready for the responsibility.

 Consider this: texting